greg-rychlewski/postgrex_text_ext/README.md

 Some reasons you might want to do this:

 - It's not easy to obtain the data's binary version.
 For example, [to_tsvector](https://www.postgresql.org/docs/current/textsearch-controls.html) expects an OID as its first argument.
 If using the binary protocol, this value will have to be sent as an integer.
-If using the text protocol, the value can be sent as a string. i.e. `to_tsvector(1, 'some text')` (binary) vs `to_tsvector('english', 'some text')` (text).
+In general, this number can't be known without digging through system catalogs.
+On the other hand, the text protocol can send this value as a meaningful string. i.e. `to_tsvector(1, 'some text')` (binary) vs `to_tsvector('english', 'some text')` (text).

 - You may be using a PostgreSQL extension that doesn't have a binary protocol.
 For instance, the [ltree](https://www.postgresql.org/docs/current/ltree.html) extension started out only having a text protocol.